Taimoorkhan1122/careers/requirments.md

 - Detailed Qaulification
 - Certifications if any
-- past experience with refrence
+- past experiences with refrence
 - Residential information
 - breif contact details
 - Some more personal information like hobbies, intrests etc (about me)

 # Organization/Recruiter Form

-# Organization
+## Organization

 - Name of Organization
 - A brief detail section